hugo-sv/webmonitor/README.md

 ### CLI

-The `cli` module process the flags from the commande executed, parse and check the JSON file.
+The `cli` module process the flags from the command executed, parse and check the JSON file.

 ### Display